From a Random Act of Kindness

 Our friends had made a tough, but right choice!
 Instead of being lured by the money that could be made at the cost of their children’s innocence, the whole family worked hard selling what they could to the tourists on the beach to provide the most basic of necessities.
 They are often viewed as a nuisance since most people don’t want to be bothered while they are on vacation, but they persevere in the hope of finding someone who will buy their wares.

-More than a decade has passed now since we were first invited to the house of one of our friends.
+Almost two decades have passed now since we were first invited to the house of one of our friends.
 We had hiked for about 40 minutes, much of it on a path straight up the side of a mountain.
 When we came to their house we were humbled to see two elderly parents and several children living in a very small shack made out of materials they probably found.
 When we arrived, the father sent one of the boys up a nearby coconut tree to retrieve a coconut so that we could be refreshed from our hike.
 They had very little, but what they had they shared liberally!

 I was moved by their circumstances and wanted to help, but knew they wouldn’t take money without giving something in return.
 So I told them I wanted to buy $100 worth of bracelets and that I would pick them up the next time I was there.
 This was a lot of money for them and I confess that I wasn’t totally convinced I would ever see the bracelets or the money again, but that was ok, they needed it far more than we did!